tomsquest/tomsquest.github.io/_posts/2011-10-06-review-play-framework-cookbook.md

 The most interesting part for me is the explanation of the internals, not the "tutorial" part.
 I have found practical information in nearly each of these.

-The _"There's more"_ parts are cools because it shows additionnal/alternate/better ways to think about what you read before.
+The _"There's more"_ parts are cool because it shows additional/alternate/better ways to think about what you read before.
 For example, here is an excerpt from this part from the chapter "Understanding bytecode enhancement":

 > _Overriding toString() via annotation_